 5. Describe their motive for breeding: "fun", "good for kids", or by "accident".

-6. Does not screen buyers and seldom refuses to sell, even if buyer is unsuitable.
+6. Never screen buyers and seldom refuses to sell, even if buyer is unsuitable.
+Do not USE or LIKE to use the phone to communicate with, but prefer to text or email instead.

 7. Has purchased, at some point, a kitten as a pet with no breeding rights, but is deceitfully breeding illegally against a contractual agreement.